20. 7. 2025 – 13.00

 The youth here are coding, dancing, building startups, protesting for justice, and redefining identity.

 During the #EndSARS movement, Lagos became a global symbol of youth resistance.
-It’s not just about party vibes anymore — there’s a pulse of change beating louder than ever before.
+It's no longer just about party vibes—a pulse of change now beats louder than ever before.

 Landmarks – From the Ghetto to the Sky

-∗Lekki Conservation Centre – a peaceful escape with the longest canopy walk in Africa.
+• Lekki Conservation Centre – a peaceful escape with Africa's longest canopy walk.

-∗Balogun Market – a maze of commerce, colour, and chaos.
+• Balogun Market – a maze of commerce, color, and chaos.

-And yet, Lagos is expanding — new districts like Eko Atlantic are rising from the ocean, promising a Dubai-like skyline on African soil.
+Meanwhile, Lagos expands—new districts like Eko Atlantic rise from the ocean, promising a Dubai-like skyline on African soil.

 Today & Tomorrow – Challenges, Change, and Charge Forward